 - 4. All judge scored events use this method.
 For the Academic Exam and Push-up & Curl-up Totals, the team total is used.
 Within the two relay events, the times are converted to seconds, then ranked fastest to slowest and the same methodology is used.
 Again, scoring in this method will reward schools who win an event by a significant margin over their peers, while also ensuring that low or high scoring judges, difficult/easy academic tests, or difficult/easy grading by judges do not artificially degrade the scoring percentages the Navy Nationals maintains within each event. - 5.
 The only deviation from this scoring system will be during the two athletic runs.
-In both of these events, the winning team will receive the max points allowed (250 points), and every other team will receive points less per WHOLE second they finish behind the winning team (partial seconds are discarded).
-Therefore, a winning team running the Oval Relay in 3:30:17 seconds would receive 250 points.
-A team who finishes with a time of 3:50:98 would receive 190 total points (20 whole seconds behind the leader x 3 points per whole second equals 60 points less in scoring).
+In both of these events, the winning team will receive the max points allowed (334 points), and every other team will receive 3 points less per WHOLE second they finish behind the winning team (partial seconds are discarded).
+Therefore, a winning team running the Shuttle Relay in 3:30:17 seconds would receive 334 points.
+A team who finishes with a time of 3:50:98 would receive 274 total points (20 whole seconds behind the leader x 3 points per whole second equals 60 points less in scoring).
 This is done to spread out the scoring in these relatively short-distance relay-style races.
-(NOTE: the scoring was changed from 5 seconds to 3 seconds in 2017 and beyond). - 6.
-Should weather become an issue on Day #1 Friday competition, no running events will be held indoors due to safety concerns.
+(NOTE: the scoring was changed from 5 seconds to 3 seconds in 2017 and beyond; the 8x220' relay has been removed as a pilot in 2020.). - 6.
+Should weather become an issue on Day #1 Friday competition, no running event will be held indoors due to safety concerns.
 The Push-up and Curl-up competition will be moved inside and competed at the same competition times assigned without change.
-Since there will NOT be two events held the value of the other events will be reduced to 91.6% of their original total.
-For example instead of 1000 maximum points for academics it will be 916.
+Since there will NOT be two events held the value of the other events will be reduced to 90% of their original total.
+For example instead of 1000 maximum points for academics it will be 900.
 This is to keep the scoring ratios similar with a 9-event competition.